noplanman/DiasPlus/README.md

 Example when long-clicking the word "Tag": `Make me a Tag.` *becomes* `Make me a #Tag.`

-###Open on my pod
+### Open on my pod

 When directly viewing a user, post or tag from a different pod, there is no easy way of opening the page on your own pod.
-This feature helps out with that, by adding a button at the top left, needing only 1 click to open it on your pod.
+This feature helps out with that, by adding a button at the top right, needing only 1 click to open it on your pod.

 For this feature to work, you will need to set your pod URL first.
-The input field pops up when you first click the button, or alternatively you can select the green cog that appears next to it.
+The input field pops up when you first click the button, or alternatively you can select the D+ cog that appears next to it.

-NOTE: On your own pod, you will not see the button, only the cog to change the saved pod URL.
+NOTE: On your own pod, you will not see the button, only the D+ cog to change the saved pod URL.

 ![Open on my pod](https://github.com/noplanman/DiasPlus/raw/master/assets/open-on-my-pod.png)

-###Reverse order of conversation messages
+### Reverse order of conversation messages

 When you're on the conversations page, you can reverse the order of the messages, to have the newest ones on top.
 This helps so you don't have to scroll to the bottom all the time.